 Be Proactive: Don’t wait for problems to arise.
 Perform regular inspections and maintenance to prevent issues before they become significant problems.

-Being a property caretaker is one of the satisfying jobs that require the presence of some desirable features and characteristics, as well as the flexibility to work in other areas of specialization.
-By gaining relevant experience, obtaining necessary certifications, and building a strong professional network, you can embark on a successful career as a property caretaker.
-Remain active, foster good relations and keep improving one’s knowledge areas to avoid leaving the profession for a mere technicality.
+Being a property caretaker is one of the satisfying jobs that require the presence of some desirable features and characteristics.
+It also requires the flexibility to work in other areas of specialization.